Working with Typescript references

 import { ActivatedRoute } from '@angular/router';

-these dependencies are pulled by the module loader from the node_modules folder.
-Any components you install with npm are available to be imported.
+these dependencies are pulled by the module loader from the

 For me, the module loading alone is worth the price of admission for ES6 and Typescript.
 It provides a clean and self-describing way to import dependencies and breaks up things into logical components as you would in any other language.
 Hey it only took JavaScript 20 years to get here.
 Duh!
 Regardless, compared with ES5 module loading shenanigans this is a huge improvement and (mostly) provided directly by the language.